fledor/fledor/README.md

 ## Hi :)

-I'm a student researcher with the [XplaiNLP](https://xplainlp.github.io/) team at TU Berlin, currently working on cross-lingual and multilingual intent recognition in conversational XAI systems.
+I'm Fedor Splitt, a student researcher with the [XplaiNLP](https://xplainlp.github.io/) team at TU Berlin, currently working on cross-lingual and multilingual intent recognition in conversational XAI systems.

 At the moment I'm developing a small planning poker [tool](https://planningpoker.fun) as well